BhavneetSingh7/chat/design.md

 3 core functionalities
 1. How client sends messages?
+Client connects using a protocol and delivers a message to server.
+Server decides what kind of message it is.

 2. How server persists messages of a chat?
+LIFO order in storage.
+What to do in case of racing?

 3. How message received by 1 client is broadcasted to other clients?
+Client must be polling/listening all the time?

 # Roadmap